mattermost/docs/source/developer/fx-guidelines.rst

 The header bar appears as a dropdown bar from the top of the screen.
 The header bar:

-1. May include an "x" button to dismiss
+1. May include an "x" button to dismiss.
-2. Be limited to 60 characters
+2. Is limited to 60 characters.
-3. May include a time-out
+3. May include a time-out.
-4. Appear over the rest of the UI instead of pushing the UI down
+4. Appears over the rest of the UI instead of pushing the UI down.

 Multiple headers can appear, with the earliest notification at the top and more recent notifications appearing underneath.